‘I know because I had my share of stinkers.’

 In my defense, the Walloon was the Very First Guy I Met When I Moved To New York.
 He was handsome.
 He had a big important job.
 He was a few — but not too many — years older than me.
 And he spoke French.
 I thought he was very sophisticated.
 And, to my parents’ dismay, allowed myself to be totally swept off my feet.

 See, my parents could see right through that accented veneer to the creep within.
 In fact, their nickname for him was (and is) ‘Philippe the Creep’.
-Well, they had learned (by then) that to outwardly oppose any of my Bad Choices only served to bind me more closely to them, so they kept their nickname — and their dismay — a secret from me.
+Well, they had learned (by then) that to outwardly oppose any of my Bad Choices only served to bind me more closely to them, so they kept their nickname — and their dismay — to themselves.

 But just the other day I was on the phone with my Mom, praising The Child’s BF, and talking about some of my, er, lemons, when Mom said, re: the Walloon, “Yes, no one could stand him.
 That time you brought him to Gramma’s for Christmas?
 When he had you carrying the suitcases?
 And when he brought his own coffee and coffee maker?
 Marilyn (Mom’s sister) and I would have to go out and walk around the block, he made us so mad!”